Jump to:

 What are pineberries?

-Pineberries are a type of strawberry.
+Pineberries are a type of white strawberry.
 They are a cross between Fragaria chiloensis (a variety from Chile, also known as coastal strawberry) and Fragaria virginiana (from North America, also known as wild strawberry).
 They were developed through natural breeding techniques and are not GMO (genetically modified).

 In fact, the common garden strawberries we buy from the store or plant at home are also a cross between those same two strawberries.
 The pineberry was bred for the white and blush coloring, while our standard strawberries were bred for size and deep red color.